splendidist/week11-project/README.md

 ## Setup instructions

 1. Fork the repository (check "copy the main branch only") and clone your fork to your local machine
+2. In your forked repository, copy the SSH key and clone the repo into your terminal (git clone SSHKey)
+3. cd projectname, code .
-2. Run `npm install`
+4. Run `npm i` in the terminal
-3. Create a `.env.local` file in the root directory and add the following environment variables:
+5. Create a `.env.local` file in the root directory, and copy and paste the template from the ".env.example" file
-   - `DATABASE_URL` - the URL of your Postgres database (eg. the Supabase connection string)
-   - `AUTH_SECRET` - the Next Auth secret string (this can be anything at all like a password, but keep it secret!)
-   - `AUTH_GITHUB_ID` - the GitHub OAuth client ID (create yours in [Github developer settings](https://github.com/settings/developers)
-   - `AUTH_GITHUB_SECRET` - the GitHub OAuth client secret (create this in [Github developer settings](https://github.com/settings/developers))
-4. Create the database schema by running the SQL commands in `schema.sql` in your database (eg. by running the commands in Supabase Query Editor)
+6. Set the AUTH_SECRET: to be anything, using only letters and numbers
+7. In Github, go to your account, then settings, the developer settings, then new github app.
+8. Name the app
+9. Temporarily set the Homapage URL to http://localhost:3000 and the callback URL to http://localhost:3000/api/auth/callback/github
+10. Enable request user authorization and disable webhook
+11. Click create github app
+12. Copy the client id and paste it in your ".env.local" file in AUTH_GITHUB_ID:
+13. Generate a client secret and paste it in your ".env.local" file in AUTH_GITHUB_SECRET:
+14. Go to supabase.com, and in your account go to connect, then connection string, url, and copy and paste this URL and paste it in your ".env.local" file in DATABASE_URL:
+15. Swap [password] for your supabase database password (to reset this, go to settings, then database, then reset database password)
+16. In supabase, open the query editor and paste the contents of schema.sql (remove the -- from line 79)
-5. Run `npm run dev` to start the development server
+17. Run `npm run dev` to start the development server
-6. Open [http://localhost:3000](http://localhost:3000) with your browser to see the site
+18. Open [http://localhost:3000](http://localhost:3000) with your browser to see the site
+19. On Vercel.com, click new project, then link your github repo, and paste the environmental keys before pressing deploy
+20. In github, change the Homepage URL to your new vercel link, and the callback URL to your new vercel link + /api/auth/callback/github

 ## Potential future features